-The Company has no sources of recurring revenue, has realized net loss of \$551,438, during the period ended March 31, 2022, has a working capital deficit of \$542,189 at March 31, 2022, is dependent on financings to fund its operations.
+The Company has no sources of recurring revenue, has realized net loss of \$1,264,975 during the period ended June 30, 2022, has working capital of \$700,347 at June 30, 2022, is dependent on financings to fund its operations.
 The ability of the Company to continue as a going concern is dependent upon the continuing financial support of shareholders or other investors, obtaining new financing on commercial terms acceptable to the Company to enable it to monetize its intellectual property assets, and upon attaining profitable operations once such assets can be monetized, all of which outcomes are materially uncertain and which, taken together, cast significant and substantial doubt over the ability of the Company to continue as a going concern.
 These condensed interim consolidated financial statements do not include any adjustments to the carrying values of the Company's assets, liabilities, and expenses and the related statement of financial position and statement of loss classifications that would be necessary if the going concern assumption were inappropriate.
 Such adjustments have not been quantified by management but could be material.

-The Company funded its operations for the period ended March 31, 2022 from existing cash reserves, an equity private placements for gross proceeds of \$1,210,000 and exercise of warrants for gross proceeds of \$31,000.
+The Company funded its operations for the period ended June 30, 2022 from existing cash reserves, equity private placements for gross proceeds of \$2,110,000, debenture financing for gross proceeds of \$1,000,000 and exercise of warrants for gross proceeds of \$186,000.
 The Company does not have sufficient cash reserves to fund its administrative costs and fund any project development initiatives for the coming twelve month period, nor to repay its liabilities to trade creditors and debt holders.
 These matters represent material uncertainties that cast significant and substantial doubt about the Company's ability to continue as a going concern.
-Management is actively involved in identifying reclamation and abatement ventures amenable to the application of the Company's technology license, and in seeking new equity financing to enable it to service the Company's liabilities and its ongoing administrative costs.
+Management is actively involved in identifying reclamation and abatement ventures amenable to the application of the Company's technology license, and is seeking new equity or debt financing to enable it to service the Company's liabilities and its ongoing administrative costs.
 There can be no assurance that the Company will be successful in these initiatives.